jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 The major flaw with this approach is that business distribution is uneven as there are a lot of businesses concentrated in new york and close to zero in the sahara desert.
 Ideally we want to use more granular grids for dense areas and large grids in sparse areas.
 Another potential challenge is to find neighboring grids of a fixed grid.

 ### Option 3: Geohash
 Better than option2, it works by reducing the two dimensional longitude and latitude data into a one dimensional string of letters and digits.
-Geohash works similarly to the previous approach, but it recursively divides the world into smaller and smaller grids with each additional bit. where each two bits correspond to a single quadrant:
+Geohash works similarly to the previous approach, but it recursively divides the world into smaller and smaller grids with each additional bit.
+Start by splitting the world into four quadrants where each two bits correspond to a single quadrant.
+Now, divide each grid into four smaller grids.
+Each grid can be represented by alternating between longitude bit and latitude bit.
+Repeat till the grid size is within the precision desired.
 ![geohash-example](images/geohash-example.png)

 Geohashes are typically represented in base32.
 Here's the example geohash of google headquarters: